 When the people around us basically stink at validating, we have some options:

-2. Lower your expectations that they will respond in validating ways.
+2. Lower your expectations that others will respond in validating ways.

 3. Leave or limit the relationship.